josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

     less indispensable now that VS Code has the [Timeline view](https://scotch.io/bar-talk/vs-code-v144-adds-a-git-timeline-view), but still amazingly handy for viewing git status and history in projects.

     - [Close HTML/XML Tag](https://marketplace.visualstudio.com/items?itemName=Compulim.compulim-vscode-closetag):
     the only keyboard shortcut I miss from Sublime Text is easily replicated with this extension.
-Gives you a key command to auto-close whatever HTML tag your cursor is inside of.
+Gives you a key command to auto-close whatever HTML tag your cursor is currently inside of.

 - [Firefox](https://www.mozilla.org/en-US/firefox/new/):
-took some getting used to, but it’s a great browser with some awesome tools.
-It may not be as performant as Chromium browsers in some regards, but I personally view that as feature, not a bug; if I can make a transition or animation smooth in Firefox, I know it's buttery everywhere else, too.
+Firefox is a great browser with some awesome tools, plus strong privacy.
+I use Edge when I need to test on Chromium; I don't even install Chrome on my machine.

 - [Local](https://localwp.com/):
 hands-down the best way to develop WordPress sites.
-Fast and easy (especially if you host with Flywheel or WP Engine; you can push and pull sites directly).

 - [CodeKit](https://codekitapp.com/):
 there’s nothing CodeKit does that I couldn’t accomplish by fiddling with NPM scripts, but why bother?
 It’s smooth and easy to use, and as a bonus, it works great with Local.